xHunterW/Credit-Card-Optimization-Tool/README.md

 Use max_cards to explore a wallet efficiency frontier.

-If a category appears as "No Card" (when allowed), it means no card beats 0% for that category under your inputs.
+If a category appears as "No Card" (when allowed), it means no card beats 0% for that category under your given inputs.

 # License